The Challenge: World Championship

 The Challenge: World Championship is a spin-off of the reality competition series The Challenge.
-The series features notable veterans from the MTV flagship series competing alongside the winners and select contestants from four spin-off seasons: The Challenge Argentina: El Desafío, The Challenge: Australia, The Challenge: USA and The Challenge UK.
+The series features notable veterans from the MTV flagship series competing alongside the winners and select contestants from four spin-off seasons: The Challenge Argentina: El Desafío, The Challenge: Australia, The Challenge: USA (season 1) and The Challenge UK.

-The series is hosted by the hosts of the four spin-off seasons: Brihony Dawson, Mark Wright, Marley and T.J.
-Lavin, and premiered on Paramount+ on 8 March 2023.
+The series is hosted by T. J. Lavin with the hosts of the three international adaptations of the series: Brihony Dawson, Mark Wright and Marley making a guest appearance in the premiere episode.
+Additionally, Dawson guest-hosted an episode while Lavin was inducted in the BMX Hall of Fame.
+The series premiered on Paramount+ on 8 March 2023.

 Background

 In February 2022, a new series of international seasons of The Challenge was announced to air later in the year.
 The series comprises four new editions of The Challenge, which includes The Challenge: USA, The Challenge: Australia, The Challenge Argentina: El Desafío and The Challenge UK.
 These local renditions are followed by The Challenge: World Championship in which winners and select contestants of each series (known as "Global MVPs") compete again alongside cast members from the flagship MTV series (known as "Challenge legends").

-In addition to the title of The Challenge: World Championship champions, the winners of the season also receive US$500,000.
+In addition to the title of The Challenge: World Championship champions, the winners of the season also receive US$500,000 (also displayed as ARG$89,475,607, A$726,638 and GBP£413,390).

+Sol Pérez, the sole winner of The Challenge Argentina: El Desafío, intended to compete on the season.
+However, she was unable to receive the required yellow fever vaccination in time as there was a holiday around the time The Challenge Argentina: El Desafío finished filming, with The Challenge: World Championship commencing filming shortly after.